ethan-stone/obsidian-vault-knowledge-base/DND/One Shot/Elara.md

 ## Backstory

-Elara grew up as an orphan on the streets, learning to survive by her wits and agility.
-She developed her skills in stealth and deception to avoid trouble and steal food.
-She was taken in briefly by a thieves' guild, where she honed her skills further, but she left when she realized their methods were too cruel.
-She now uses her skills to help those in need, often working as a vigilante, righting wrongs from the shadows.
-She is haunted by the things she had to do to survive as a child and seeks to atone for them by helping others.
-She is terrified of being caught or exposed, fearing that her past will catch up with her.
+Elian grew up as an orphan on the streets, learning to survive by his wits and agility.
+He developed his skills in stealth and deception to avoid trouble and steal food.
+He was taken in briefly by a thieves' guild, where he honed his skills further, but he left when he realized their methods were too cruel.
+He now uses his skills to help those in need, often working as a vigilante, righting wrongs from the shadows.
+He is haunted by the things he had to do to survive as a child and seeks to atone for them by helping others.
+He is terrified of being caught or exposed, fearing that his past will catch up with him.

 ## Roleplaying Notes

 *   **Voice:** Soft, hesitant, and quiet.
-*   **Body Language:** Fidgety, avoids eye contact, often hides in shadows or behind objects.
+*   **Body Language:** Fidgety, avoids eye contact, often pulls at his sleeves or adjusts his collar.
-*   **Motivations:** Driven by a desire to help others and atone for her past.
+*   **Motivations:** Driven by a desire to help others and atone for his past.
-*   **Fears:** Being exposed, being forced to return to her old life, hurting innocent people.
+*   **Fears:** Being exposed, being forced to return to his old life, hurting innocent people.
-*   **Quirks:** Carries a small, worn book of pressed flowers, which she uses to calm her nerves.
-She often mumbles to herself when nervous.
+*   **Quirks:** Carries a tarnished silver locket with a picture of a dried flower, a memento from his childhood.
+He often nervously polishes the locket when stressed.
+He also has a habit of apologizing excessively, even when he's done nothing wrong.